mmap(), mmap64(), mmap_handle()

 • In order to use MAP_FIXED, your process must have the PROCMGR_AID_MAP_FIXED ability enabled.
 For more information, see procmgr_ability().

-If addr isn't NULL, and you don't set MAP_FIXED, then the value of addr is taken as a hint as to where to map the object in the calling process's address space.
+If addr isn't NULL and you don't set MAP_FIXED, then the value of addr is taken as a hint as to where to map the object into the calling process's address space.
 The mapped area won't overlay any current mapped areas.
-Refer to the MAP_BELOW description for information on what happens if the hint in addr can't be followed.
+Refer to the MAP_BELOW description above for information on what happens if the hint in addr can't be followed.

 MAP_LAZY